Nivashininivie/Kotlin-Multiplatform-blog/KMP.md

 - Library support: While KMP is growing, still some libraries are not fully optimized for multiplatform use
 - Beta Features: Some KMP features, particularly for iOS and web, may still be in beta or alpha stages, which can lead to stability issues.
 - Lesser community & documentation: The community and available documentation are still developing compared to more established frameworks, which may pose challenges for developers seeking support.

+To summarise, Kotlin Multiplatform is an exciting and evolving technology, where developers should be prepared to navigate the above challenges.
+Despite a smaller community, its potential for cross-platform development remains promising as the ecosystem matures.